Free Printable Outdoor Scavenger Hunt for Kids, Crazy Fun!

 We pushed in that old shrew and this is where you’ll find your next clue cooking outside.

-You will need this number, when you find where she eternally slumber.
+You will need these numbers when you find where she eternally slumbers.

 7th Challenge: Find where the witch was cooked

-Your needle (safety pin) will be handy where overhead their hang candy, collect five and if you unscramble you will thrive.
+Your needle (safety pin) will be handy where overhead there hang candy, collect five and if you unscramble you will thrive.

 8th Challenge: Balloon Pop & Word Scramble

 Color coordinate balloons for each team.
 Each team must only pop their color, using their safety pin from challenge 5.
-Inside the balloons is candy and letters.
+The balloons are filled with candy and some contain letters.

 They need to collect enough letters to spell a five letter word.
 We found foam letters at the dollar store, that worked perfectly.
 The word spells SHOVEL.

-S H O V E L (unscramble letters to spell word)
+S H O V E L (unscramble letters to spell the word)

 9th Challenge: Bucket of Shovels & Clue